-- Close the "Homework Gap": Allocate funds from the Education Stabilization Fund to address the "homework gap," affecting the more than 7 million K-12 students who do not have access to Wi-Fi, connection devices, or mobile wireless service at home.
-To address this gap, Congress should waive regulations for the E-rate program and provide additional appropriations of \$2 billion to address technology inconsistencies across schools. - Ensure Quality Distance Learning for Special Education Students: Rescind waiver authority given under the CARES Act to the U.S. Secretary of Education regarding guidance for the Individuals with Disabilities Education Act (IDEA) or the Rehabilitation Act (REHAB).
-In times like this, no action should be taken to undermine the civil rights of students with disabilities.
-With regard to continuing education for special education students, the U.S. Department of Education and Congress should continue to provide Free Appropriate Public Education (FAPE) to students with disabilities, continue involving parents in the decision-making process for their child, keep parents' right to due process intact, and use federal funds to adhere to civil rights given under IDEA and the REHAB Act. - Assist Students in Receiving Support to Which They Are Entitled: Require institutions of higher education to proactively reach out and inform all students who were classified as independent students about emergency aid that may be available, and give them priority access to assistance.
-In addition, institutions should be required to streamline financial aid determinations for homeless and foster youth, and provide assistance in completing the Free Application for Federal Student Aid (FAFSA) form. - Prepare for Increased Need for Summer Learning and Afterschool Programs: Provide an immediate funding increase of \$500 million for 21st Century Community Learning Centers to address increased need for summer learning programs later this summer and afterschool programs in the fall.
-Furthermore, provide flexibility for programs to serve students in ways that work for each community, and do not punish grant-funded afterschool programs that cannot operate due to unsafe public health conditions.
+- Empower Districts, Local Stakeholders, and Communities to Make Decisions: Tying twothirds of funds to reopening puts schools in a difficult place: provide quality education or prolong reopening until it is safe.
+It should not be a binary.
+Schools providing online learning will still need the support of federal funds, and the decision to reopen should be made based on conditions in communities -- like local infection rates -- by local experts. - Prioritize Public Schools: Make sure that public schools, facing massive budget shortfalls this coming year due to tax revenue shortages, get the necessary support.
+Some estimates have projected 1.9 million teachers may lose their jobs.
+With the difficult transition to online learning, we need experienced teachers more than ever to support students.
+The Coronavirus Child Care and Education Relief Act (CCCERA) allocates \$175 billion to K-12 schools, a necessary first step to prevent massive education budget cuts stemming from state revenue losses that may amount to over \$500 billion through 2022. - Close the "Homework Gap": Allocate funds from the Education Stabilization Fund to address the "homework gap," affecting the 7-12 million K-12 students who do not have access to WiFi, connection devices, or mobile wireless service at home.
+To address this gap, Congress should waive regulations for the E-rate program and provide additional appropriations of \$4 billion to address technology inconsistencies across schools.
+CCCERA includes this necessary support to bridge the digital divide. - Prioritize Equity: Support Tribal Education, hit hard by the pandemic.
+Ensure that students experiencing homelessness can get transportation to school, or are able to learn from a safe and reliable place if remote.
+Extend the eviction moratorium and give rent support to ensure that more students do not become homeless.
+Allocate money for supporting students experiencing poverty, many of whom have parents as essential workers. - Ensure Quality Distance Learning for Special Education Students: Rescind waiver authority given under the CARES Act to the U.S. Secretary of Education regarding guidance for the Individuals with Disabilities Education Act (IDEA) or the Rehabilitation (REHAB) Act In times like this, no action should be taken to undermine the civil rights of students with disabilities.
+With regard to continuing education for special education students, the U.S. Department of Education and Congress should continue to provide Free Appropriate Public Education to students with disabilities, continue involving parents in the decision making process for their child, keep parents' right to due process intact, and use federal funds to adhere to civil rights given under IDEA and the REHAB Act.

+- Assist Students in Receiving Support to Which They Are Entitled: Require institutions of higher education to proactively reach out and inform all students who were classified as independent students about emergency aid that may be available, and give them priority access to assistance.
+In addition, institutions should be required to streamline financial aid determinations for homeless and foster youth, and provide assistance in completing the Free Application for Federal Student Aid.
+For kids who rely on school lunches, ensure that programs continue to meet their needs. - Support Emotional and Physical Health: For students that go back to school, make sure they receive the socioemotional and physical health support they need to thrive, by making nurses and counselors available and ready to deal with the distress caused by the pandemic.
+For students that learn remotely, support counselors, wellness workers, and nurses to connect with students online.